 GUIDE: How to choose a mattress

 Bounce and cooling were two other positive characteristics about the Helix mattress.
-The latex and microcoils used in my mattress created a level of bounce that made both amorous and daily activities much more enjoyable.
+The Helix Dynamic Foam and microcoils used in my mattress created a level of bounce that made both amorous and daily activities much more enjoyable.
 Cooling was in the same boat.
 The materials used are highly breathable, helping to maintain a cooler sleeping surface all together.

 All in all, I have to say I’m a fan of the Helix mattress.
 Being able to customize a mattress for less than $1,000 is pretty amazing.

-- Shipping – free shipping to the continuous 48 states (will ship to AK / HI, just email them first).
+- Shipping – Free shipping to the US and Canada.
 Takes 1-2 days to make the mattress and 6-10 to arrive at your house.

 - Trial Period – 100 nights